aubmedcs/lora_simulator/README.md

 ---

 ## Citation
-You are not al;lowed to use this code until the paper review process finishes
+You are not allowed to use this code until the paper review process finishes

 ## License